pabliqe/slugtenberg/README.md

 │  │  └─ Used to setup options such as 'use_layout' or column parser type.
 │  │
 │  └─ */
-│     ├─ Folders will available as global data using.
+│     ├─ Folders holds data files that will be available as global data.
 │     │
 │     ├─ *(.txt)
 │     │  └─ Template content available directly at {{ foldername.contents.filename }}.